In historic first, G20 weighs ageing as global risk - Journal du Cameroun

 And host Japan is eager to share its experience, with Aso sounding the alarm that nations must be ready to act before population ageing rears its head and piles pressure on the economy.

-Longer life-expectancy and sliding birth rates, particularly among wealthy nations, have resulted in a rapid expansion of the elderly population in places like Spain, Italy and South Korea, according to the Organisation for Economic Co-operation and Development.
+Longer life-expectancy and sliding birth rates, particularly among wealthy nations, have resulted in a rapid expansion of the elderly population in places such as Spain, Italy and South Korea, according to the Organisation for Economic Co-operation and Development.

-But the pattern is not limited to the rich world, with emerging powers like Brazil and China also facing “rapid demographic change” relative to their early development stage, according to the OECD.
+But the pattern is not limited to the rich world, with emerging powers such as Brazil and China also facing “rapid demographic change” relative to their early development stage, according to the OECD.

-By 2050, the world is projected to have more than two billion residents aged 60 and above, more than double the number in 2017, OECD says.
+By 2050, the world is projected to have more than two billion residents aged 60 and above — more than double the number in 2017 — the OECD says.

 But many economies have failed to update their pension and employment systems to adjust to the changing demographics, experts warn.